-Hodder crime and fiction publisher Ruth Tross is joining Bookouture as a publishing director while Claire Bord will start commissioning the digital imprint’s first non-fiction titles.
+Hodder crime and thriller publisher Ruth Tross is joining Bookouture as a publishing director while Claire Bord will start commissioning the digital imprint’s first non-fiction titles.

 Bord (right) has been tasked with diversifying the list while continuing to publish her fiction authors including the bestselling writer Angela Marsons.
 She will keep her publisher title and remain a member of the management team in her new role, which begins in May.